 Freecitytour.com is also a great resource for this.
 Also, try general search engines and Facebook groups for your area of interest.

-20. Open a bank account that will provide reimbursement of international ATM charges and other foreign fees
+20. Open a bank account that will provide reimburse you for international ATM charges and other foreign fees

 Charles Schwab Bank is a great option for this.
 They have really great customer service and do all of the above, and more.
 The only drawback (or benefit, depending on your perspective) is it’s an online bank so you can’t pull cash out of it.